ASU-Vibe-Coding-Centre/mcp-learning/04-cursor-docker-demo/config/README.md

 ## HTTP Transport Configuration

-**Important**: The Quick Decision Maker server uses **HTTP transport with Server-Sent Events (SSE)**.
+**Important**: The Quick Decision Maker server uses **Streamable HTTP transport**.
 This means:

 1. The Docker container runs the HTTP server on port 3333
-2. Cursor IDE connects to the server via HTTP URL: `http://localhost:3333/sse`
+2. Cursor IDE connects to the server via HTTP URL: `http://localhost:3333/mcp`
-3. The MCP server inside the container provides the tools over HTTP
+3. The MCP server inside the container provides the tools over Streamable HTTP
 4. You need to run the Docker container manually before connecting Cursor

 **Before connecting Cursor:**
 1. Start the Docker container: `docker run -d -p 3333:3333 jestercharles/mcp-quick-decision:latest`
-2. Verify the server is running: `curl http://localhost:3333/sse` (should connect)
+2. Verify the server is running: `curl http://localhost:3333/mcp` (should connect)
-3. Configure Cursor to connect to `http://localhost:3333/sse`
+3. Configure Cursor to connect to `http://localhost:3333/mcp`

+**Why Streamable HTTP?**
+Streamable HTTP is simpler and more efficient than SSE (Server-Sent Events):
+- Single bidirectional endpoint (`/mcp`) instead of separate GET/POST endpoints
+- Better scalability and reliability
+- Session management and connection resumption support
+- Recommended by MCP as the preferred HTTP transport method

 ## JSON Structure